 What do you want to accomplish?
 Do you want to implement a digital-first mindset and improve legacy systems and processes?
 Do you want to attract and retain new customers and members with digital services?
 Is your goal to leverage digital assets specifically to grow your deposits or loan portfolio?

 When you set your goals, keep in mind:

 This step includes creation of a simple and easy-to-communicate list of priority objectives for your digital transformation.

-2. Study Competitors and Your Product Offerings
+2. Compare Your Product Offerings With the Competition’s

 When looking at your product offerings in comparison to those of your competitors, consider:

 Your goal is to create a comprehensive report card of how your financial institution stacks up against traditional and nontraditional competitors in terms of digital services.

 Evaluate your current inventory of systems and products.
 This is the foundation you have to build on.
 Do you have annual product planning activities that align with your budget and strategic plan?
 Are there capabilities that you haven't taken full advantage of?